-But as long as the events are followed using the event plan with only slight unintentional deviation then this type of funnel is easy to break down and analyze.
-Effective funnel analysis will allow you to identify where the drop offs are occurring and to tweak the funnel accordingly.
+But as long as the events are followed using the event plan with only slight unintentional deviation then this type of digital funnel is easy to break down and analyze.
+Effective funnel conversion analysis will allow you to identify where the drop offs are occurring and to tweak the funnel accordingly.

-Any order funnels are more difficult to analyze and improve upon.
-There are still events within the funnel to analyze but the focus is on the end goal and not the method it was achieved.
+Any order customer funnels are more difficult to analyze and improve upon.
+There are still events within the digital funnel to analyze but the focus is on the end goal and not the method it was achieved.
 As long as the user converts or completes the end goal, events can be performed in any order.
 Example:

 The user must have performed the first event and then after that it doesn’t matter what the order is as long as at some point there is a conversion or end goal being met.
 The main advantage to the Any order funnel is that you can throw in different events and analyze the effectiveness of those events.

-It is impossible to discuss funnel analysis without talking about A/B testing.
-A/B testing is considered the most effective method of tweaking a funnel, providing key analysis so you can identify an event which is causing a large drop off and importantly, you can fix that event.
+It is impossible to discuss conversion funnel analysis without talking about A/B testing.
+A/B testing is considered the most effective method of tweaking a customer funnel, providing key sales funnel analysis so you can identify an event which is causing a large drop off and importantly, you can fix that event.
 It also allows you to try different tweaks to any event within the funnel to get the desired result.
-It could be something as simple as a colour change or a text rewrite, but effective funnel analysis can only be achieved by testing different changes.
+It could be something as simple as a colour change or a text rewrite, but effective funnel conversion analysis can only be achieved by testing different changes.

 Mapping the Digital Journey for Better Analysis